List of addiction and substance abuse organizations: World Health Organization

 The World Health Organization (WHO) is the directing and coordinating authority for health within the United Nations and offers a comprehensive listing under the Programs and projects tab on Management of Substance Abuse.
 This includes terminology and classification such as the WHO Lexicon of alcohol and drug terms, facts and figures, publications by topic such as prevention and treatment, and publications by source, such as articles or relevant resources from other WHO departments.
 The WHO website also provides links to other relevant sites, such as the Canadian Centre on Substance Abuse (CCSA) and the Centre for Addiction and Mental Health (CAMH).

+Intergovernmental

+The Colombo Plan Drug Advisory Programme

+The Colombo Plan is an intergovernmental organisation based in Colombo, Sri Lanka.
+The Drug Advisory Programme is a programme under the Colombo Plan.

 Europe

-European Association of Libraries and Information Services on Addictions (Elisad)
+European Association of Libraries and Information Services on Addictions (ELISAD)

-The European Association of Libraries and Information Services on Addictions, (Elisad) is a European association of individuals and organizations with special interests in the exchange of information regarding alcohol, tobacco, drug and other addictions, whose sole purpose is to provide those working in addictions information with a network for exchanging knowledge, ideas and sharing experiences.
+The European Association of Libraries and Information Services on Addictions, (ELISAD) is a European association of individuals and organizations with special interests in the exchange of information regarding alcohol, tobacco, drug and other addictions, whose sole purpose is to provide those working in addictions information with a network for exchanging knowledge, ideas and sharing experiences.